ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

 Properties Pr1 to Pr7 have obvious semantics.
-While these properties seems trivial when observing the MAPE models, it is important to note that verifying these properties allows checking the correct instantiation of the underlying domain-specific logic of the model templates (functions, guards, etc.).
+While these properties seems trivial when observing the MAPE models (see Fig.~\ref{MAPE_templates} and Fig.~\ref{DeltaIoT_MAPE}), it is important to note that verifying these properties allows checking the correct instantiation of the underlying domain-specific logic of the model templates (functions, guards, etc.).
 Properties $P8$ and $P9$ state that the steps to adapt an element generated by the planner are eventually applied by the executor and then enacted by the effector.
-Property $P10$ states that location $\mathit{ResultsIncorrect}$ of the $\mathit{Effector}$ model is never reached (see the section above).
+Property $P10$ states that location $\mathit{ResultsIncorrect}$ of the $\mathit{Effector}$ model is never reached (see above).
 This property allows checking that the MAPE models perform the adaptation of a feedback loop cycle correctly.
 Property $P11$ on the other hand states that there exists a path to a given $\mathit{Location}$ of a given $\mathit{Model}$.
 Both location and model are abstractly defined and can be instantiated for the domain at hand.
 Property $P12$, which is supported by Uppaal, allows verifying whether the system is deadlock free.
 Elements in angle brackets need to be instantiated according to the domain-specific MAPE models. \\